stellar/stellar-cli/FULL_HELP_DOCS.md

 ###### **Subcommands:**

 * `account-merge` — Transfers the XLM balance of an account to another account and removes the source account from the ledger Threshold: High
-* `begin-sponsoring-future-reserves` — Allows an account to pay the base reserves for another account; sponsoring account establishes the is-sponsoring-future-reserves relationship There must also be an end sponsoring future reserves operation in the same transaction Learn more about sponsored reserves: [Sponsored Reserves Encyclopedia Entry](https://developers.stellar.org/docs/learn/encyclopedia/transactions-specialized/sponsored-reserves/)
 * `bump-sequence` — Bumps forward the sequence number of the source account to the given sequence number, invalidating any transaction with a smaller sequence number Threshold: Low
 * `change-trust` — Creates, updates, or deletes a trustline Learn more about trustlines: [Trustlines Encyclopedia Entry](https://developers.stellar.org/docs/learn/encyclopedia/transactions-specialized/trustlines/) Threshold: Medium
 * `create-account` — Creates and funds a new account with the specified starting balance Threshold: Medium